 I can also teach you how to make craft-quality cocktails at home, which will save you hundreds and hundreds of dollars on cocktails bought at restaurants and bars.

-I can teach you how to make sculptural mobiles in the style of Alexander Calder, which will impress alllllllll the babes.
-And by that, I mean actual infants.
+I can teach you how to make sculptural mobiles in the style of Alexander Calder, whose primary audience seems to be infants in cribs.

 Countries I’ve Visited